mrjoes/mrjoes.github.com/_posts/2012-10-11-sockjs-ejabberd.md

 Legend:

-* Transport is SockJS transport name or BOSH if it is BOSH
+* Transport is SockJS transport name or BOSH if it is BOSH;
-* Localhost N - tests against Ejabberd running on localhost
+* Localhost N - tests against Ejabberd running on localhost, in milliseconds;
-* Remote N - tests against US server (average ping at time of testing: 162ms)
+* Remote N - tests against US server (average ping at time of testing: 162ms), in milliseconds.

 Results: